Montana/Prowl-RESTful/README.md

 # Prowl-RESTful

-This component handles database queries, utilize the deserializer to figure out models and column names and returns the data to the RESTfulAPI.
+This component handles database queries, utilize the deserializer to figure out models and column names and returns the data to the RESTful API for Prowl.
+In this particular case we are using SilverStripe.

 Config | Type | Info | Default
 --- | :---: | --- | ---